Solving estimating equations with copulas: Copula-based estimating equations

-Let $\bY \in \Ycal \subseteq \R^q$ the subject of interest (called \emph{response}), and $\bX \in \Xcal \subseteq \R^p$ a set of $p$ auxiliary variables (called \emph{predictors} or \emph{covariates}).
-The response is often a univariate random variable in the context of regression or classification, but it can be enriched to encompass an exogenous treatment effect or instrumental variables (see \autoref{ex:iv} below).
-Then, let $\theta \in \Theta$ be a parameter of interest and $\psi_{\theta} \colon \Ycal \to \R$ be an \emph{identifying function}, i.e., a function with the property
+Let $\bY \in \Ycal \subseteq \R^d$ be the \emph{response} and $\bX \in \Xcal \subseteq \R^p$ a vector of \emph{covariates}.
+The response is often univariate in the context of regression or classification, but can also be vector-valued as in the asset allocation example from \Cref{sec:intro}, or be enriched to encompass censoring indicators and instrumental variables (see \Cref{sec:conclusion}).

-where $\thtrue \in \Theta$ denotes the true parameter.
-We shall see that the conditional expectation in \eqref{eq:ee_conditional} can be replaced by an unconditional one viz.\